baranozgurtas/london-spatial-house-prices/README.md

 Two things jump out:

 - **LightGBM drops from 0.70 to 0.38.** The random score is not the model's real skill; roughly half of it was leaked neighbourhood identity.
-The honest score is still healthily positive, so the model *does* generalise, just far less than random CV claims.
+The spatial score is still healthily positive, so the model *does* generalise, just far less than random CV claims.
 - **Spatial kNN goes from 0.62 to -0.72.** A model whose only trick is "look at nearby sales" looks competitive under random CV and becomes *worse than predicting the mean* under spatial CV.
 It is the purest demonstration of the leak: take its neighbours away and nothing remains.

-Notice too that under honest CV, LightGBM (0.384) barely beats Ridge *without* spatial features (0.373): the spatial-lag feature that dominates under random CV loses almost all its value once evaluation is honest.
-Leaky features are worth what an honest protocol says they are worth.
+Notice too that under spatial CV, LightGBM (0.384) barely beats Ridge *without* spatial features (0.373): the spatial-lag feature that dominates under random CV loses almost all its value under spatial CV.
+Leaky features are worth what a spatial protocol says they are worth.

 ### 3. Where the model is still wrong (residual diagnostics)